Sahana2301-Priya/Experiment-1-EC086-CS-amplifier/README.md

 4.AC Analysis helps in designing circuits with desired gain and helps in impedance matching.
 Also helps in understanding the frequency response and small signal behaviour of the circuit.

-5.Together all the analysis helps in designing and opyimising an amplifier.
+5.Together all the analysis helps in designing and optimising an amplifier.